 The sample clip in the initial video is a moderate challenging version of the Copenhagen plank.
 The video here will demonstrate many different variations of the traditional Copenhagen plank.

 The groin is an often-overlooked muscle group.
 Far too often we forget about the hip adductors because there is rightly an emphasis on hip abductors, due to their large role in frontal plane stability.
 Especially with the extremely high prevalence of groin strain, those meaty insides of the thighs should not be neglected!

-Exercise #4 – Modified side plank + Clam
+Most Undervalued Exercises: #4 – Modified Side Plank + Clam

 The final exercise of the most undervalued exercises!